 Fundamentalist lawyers, judges, and legal operatives often want to drag “original” back even further — to Biblical law.
 In both cases, the power grab lies in religious nationalists inserting themselves into the picture as the only interpreters of “God’s will” or “the textualist view” (how convenient!), in which they believe the founding documents were theocratic when they clearly were the opposite of that — the Founders talked about it a lot!
 And many of them were Deists, famously so.

-In fact, the people who founded the United States explicitly saw religious zealotry as one of the primary dangers to a democratic republic.
+Contrary to the disinformation spread by Christian nationalists today, the people who founded the United States explicitly saw religious zealotry as one of the primary dangers to a democratic republic.
 They feared demagoguery and the abuse of power that tilts public apparatus towards corrupt private interest.
-The Founders knew that religion could be a source of strife for the fledgling nation as easily as it could be a strength, and they took great pains to carefully balance the needs of religious expression and non-religious interests in architecting the country.
+The Founders knew that religion could be a source of strife for the fledgling nation as easily as it could be a strength, and they took great pains to carefully balance the needs of religious expression and secular interests in architecting the country.

 The founding fathers made a conscious break from the European tradition of a national state church.